asdtha/asdtha/README.md

-<h3 align="left">My name is Thairy Daza, but you can call me Thai.
+<h3 align="left">My name is Thairy, but you can call me Thai.
 I'm currently working on Linux and CloudOps</h3>